kaichen-z/Manydepth2/README.md

 You can also download it from this link [KITTI_GT](https://drive.google.com/file/d/19lGwLoWgWtzcd-ZCB_NK6TsJfrRU1ZPg/view?usp=drive_link), and place it under ```splits/eigen/```.

-For instructions on downloading the KITTI dataset, see [SfMLearner](https://github.com/tinghuiz/SfMLearner/tree/master).
+For instructions on downloading the Cityscapes dataset, see [SfMLearner](https://github.com/tinghuiz/SfMLearner/tree/master).

 ## 👀 Reproducing Paper Results